3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_02/w07d05/instructor_notes/finishing_up_full_crud.md

   4. touch `views/users/edit.hbs`

-    a.
-Each student should have an edit button on the `show` page that renders a form which makes a put/patch request to the backend
+    - Each student should have an edit button on the `show` page that renders a form which makes a put/patch request to the backend

     Question: What's another way to render an edit form when the button is clicked apart from rendering and edit view?

   5. destroy
-    a.
-No view necessary, but a button would be nice, on each show page
+    - No view necessary, but a button would be nice, on each show page

 #### Build a views for items(projects)!
 *Building from the student show page*

   1. touch `views/items/index.hbs`
-    a.
-On the student show page, add a button to see students projects
+    - On the student show page, add a button to see students projects

-    b.
-The button should render all of the students projects in an `index` view
+    - The button should render all of the students projects in an `index` view

     <!-- b.
 Each project should be clickable and direct the user to a project show page.
 [HINT] The project \_id should be imbedded in the DOM in order to populate the url -->